ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/dbt_snowflake_masking/macros.md

 {% enddocs %}

 {% docs apply_masking_policy %}
-This macro is designed to collect the column data types of a specific table and use that information with passes masking policies to create and apply masking policies to all of the columns in a table.
+This macro is designed to collect the column data types of a specific table and use that information with passed masking policies to create and apply masking policies to all of the columns in a table.

 It takes 4 parameters: